Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Notre Dame Stats and Trends

-- Notre Dame has played 11 games, with eight wins against the spread.

-- The Fighting Irish have been favored by 19 points or more once this season and covered the spread.
+- This season, the Fighting Irish won ATS in their only game as a favorite of 19 points or more.

-- Notre Dame's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Notre Dame's games this year have hit the over on five of 11 set point totals (45.5%).

-- Notre Dame is 5-2 against the spread and 7-0 overall this season when the team notches more than 31.3 points.
+- Notre Dame is 5-2 against the spread and 7-0 overall in games when it puts up more than 31.3 points.

-- In games that Notre Dame amasses more than 445.9 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Notre Dame amasses over 445.9 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Fighting Irish have turned the ball over five more times (13 total) than the Cardinal have forced a turnover (8) this season.
+- The Fighting Irish have turned the ball over 13 times this season, five more turnovers than the Cardinal have forced (8).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.